About Our Staff

 I have been practicing psychotherapy for 37 years and it continues to be an honor to enter the lives of the people who seek out my help.
 I have worked with hundreds of clients on issues relating to loss, trauma, depression and general life difficulties.
 My approach is to work with the whole person and be collaborative, supportive and empathic.
 Humans are complex and my experience teaches me that one size does not fit all.
 Therefore I use techniques from a variety of therapeutic approaches, including Internal Family Systems (IFS, Level 1 and 2 trained), Schema Therapy, Gestalt and EMDR.

 I am a graduate of the Wurzweiler School of Social Work at Yeshiva University, and I completed postgraduate program in psychoanalytic and family therapy at the Long Island Institute for Mental Health.
 My early career included work at a variety of psychiatric settings, including Manhattan Children’s Psychiatric Center, Four Winds Hospital, and North Shore University Hospital, working with children, adolescents and adults.
-For seventeen years, I served as Bereavement Coordinator of the Jacob Perlow Hospice of Beth Israel Medical Center in New York City, and for the last eight years I have served as part time Social Work Manager at the Visiting Nurse Service of New York Hospice and Palliative Care program.
+For seventeen years, I served as Bereavement Coordinator of the Jacob Perlow Hospice of Beth Israel Medical Center in New York City, and for the last thirteen years I have served as part time Social Work Manager at the Visiting Nurse Service of New York Hospice and Palliative Care program.